gazebosim/gz-math/tutorials/example_vector2.md

 sudo apt install ruby-gz-math<#>
 ```

+Be sure to replace <#> with a number value, such as 8 or 7, depending on which version you need.<#>.

 Modify the `RUBYLIB` environment variable to include the Gazebo Math library install path.
 For example, if you install to `/usr`:

 ```{.sh}